Sarah Lozanova

-Battery technology has rapidly advanced in the last decade, and many car shoppers hold onto outdated or inaccurate information on the topic.
+Electric car battery technology has rapidly advanced in the last decade, and many vehicle shoppers hold onto outdated or inaccurate information on the topic.
 Therefore, it is critical for EV professionals to educate consumers and help dispel myths.

-While lead-acid car batteries last about 3 – 5 years, EV battery lifespan is much longer.
+While lead-acid car batteries last about 3 to 5 years, EV battery pack lifespan is much longer.
 Typically, today’s EV batteries last 10 – 20 years.
-Many car manufacturers offer an 8 – 10-year or 100,000-mile warranty on EV batteries, which can help ease consumer concerns about battery longevity.
+Many car manufacturers offer an 8 to 10-year or 100,000-mile warranty on electric car batteries, which can help ease consumer concerns about battery longevity.

 However, like solar panels, EV batteries don’t typically give out one day and stop operating.
 By contrast, they slowly degrade over time and become less effective in storing energy, decreasing vehicle range by 1% to 2% annually.
 This means the vehicle can eventually travel a shorter distance on a single charge.